 Students arrive into Aeroporto di Firenze-Peretola (FLR).
 SAI airport pickup is provided between 9:00am and 6:00pm, and students are transferred to SAI housing.

-Mandatory orientation introduces students to their city while covering safety, academics, policies, housing, and culture.
+Students are welcomed to the program with an orientation that introduces them to their program while covering safety, policies, academics, housing, and culture.

 Course changes are not allowed after this date.